Kyle Tucker Player Props: Astros vs. Mariners

 Mariners Pitching Rankings

-- The Mariners' 3.85 team ERA ranks seventh across all MLB pitching staffs.
+- The Mariners' 3.81 team ERA ranks seventh across all league pitching staffs.

-- The Mariners give up the third-fewest home runs in baseball (87 total, one per game).
+- Mariners pitchers combine to surrender 87 home runs (one per game), the second-fewest in baseball.

-- In his last time out on Sunday, the right-hander tossed six innings against the Tampa Bay Rays, giving up five earned runs while surrendering eight hits.
+- In his most recent appearance on Tuesday, the right-hander went six innings against the San Francisco Giants, allowing two earned runs while surrendering three hits.

+- In six games this season, the 23-year-old has put up an ERA of 4.08, with 12.2 strikeouts per nine innings.
+Opponents are hitting .225 against him.

 © 2023 Data Skrive.
 All rights reserved.